 The standard cover is $100k.
 If you believe that your case requires further coverage, we have other levels available.

 Q. When does the insurance cover commence?

 A. For your existing portfolio, the cover is applied retroactively to your Contingency Fee Agreement with the client.
 For your new files, the cover is applied effective the date of the Certificate of Insurance.

 Q. Who are the insurers?

-A. Redress RATE is exclusively underwritten by US - "we have the pen".
+A. Redress LEI is exclusively underwritten by US - "we have the pen".
 The coverage is provided by Arch Insurance Canada Ltd., a commercial property casualty insurer based in Toronto and is licensed to transact insurance in every province and territory in Canada.
 Arch Insurance Canada Ltd. has an A+ rating (outlook stable) from S&P and A+ (outlook developing) from AM Best.
 For more information, visit: Arch Insurance Canada Ltd.

 Applying for Insurance